Introduction

 Final Examination/Dissertation Defense

-The student negotiates and arranges the final examination/dissertation defense exam date, time, and location with the major advisor and advisory committee.
+The student negotiates and arranges the final examination/dissertation defense exam date, time and location with the major advisor and advisory committee.
 Distance technology may be used for the final examination/dissertation defense but requires the candidate to be present in-person with at least one College of Nursing committee member for the exam.
 The graduate faculty representative must be present for the final examination/dissertation defense.

 The student initiates the final oral examination form online to the Graduate School at least 10 working days prior to the final examination/dissertation defense.
 The final examination/dissertation defense must occur prior to the Graduate School deadline for that semester.
 College of Nursing staff are available to assist with arranging the location and technology needs.

-This final oral examination conducted by the advisory committee is approximately 2 hours in length.
+This final oral examination conducted by the advisory committee is approximately two hours in length.
 The session begins with a 20–30-minute summarization of the dissertation research by the candidate and is open to the public with opportunities for questions and answers.
 The advisory committee and student then recess into closed session discussion focused on the dissertation research and associated manuscripts as well as the student’s ability to defend the research including questions about the student’s general knowledge, judgment, critical thinking, educational journey and future scholarly pursuits.

 Following the presentation and discussion, the student is dismissed for closed committee deliberation.
 The advisory committee will designate the outcome as either a pass or fail.
-The advisor will notify the student of the decision.
+The adviser will notify the student of the decision.
 Passing requires the approval of the graduate faculty representative and all but one other advisory committee member.
 Comments are required to support a fail.
 The major advisor will submit required committee decision paperwork following Graduate School policies.

 Refer to the graduate catalog for requirements on final submission of the dissertation.
 The dissertation defense rubric is posted in D2L, Graduate Nursing Student Information.